timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

-As a result, when using a load-balancing setup, special care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node (e.g., consistent hashing).
+As a result, when using a load-balancing setup, special care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node.
 This way, clients follow the timeline on one node where the referenced snapshot and delta files are available.
 Alternatively, publication infrastructure SHOULD ensure a particular ordering of the visibility of the snapshot plus delta and notification file.
 All nodes should